InES-IoT/zephyr_development_environment_container/README.md

 podman save zephyr_nrf_v4.2.0 | gzip > zephyr_nrf_v4.2.0.tar.gz
 ```

-> `gzip` compressed images are supported by WSL, Podman, Docker, and Apple Container
+> `gzip` is not ideal but supported by all platforms that we recommend (Podman, Docker, and Apple Container).

 ## Import Container Image